roc-lang/roc/TUTORIAL.md

 - `await` is not a language keyword in Roc!
 It's referring to the `Task.await` function, which we imported unqualified by writing `Task.{ await }` in our module imports.
 (That said, it is playing a similar role here to the `await` keyword in languages that have `async`/`await` keywords, even though in this case it's a function instead of a special keyword.)
 - Backpassing syntax does not need to be used with `await` in particular.
 It can be used with any function.
 - Roc's compiler treats functions defined with backpassing exactly the same way as functions defined the other way.
 The only difference between `\text ->` and `text <-` is how they look, so feel free to use whichever looks nicer to you!

+### Empty Tag Unions

+If you look up the type of [`Program.exit`](https://www.roc-lang.org/examples/cli/Program#exit), you may notice that it takes a `Task` where the error type is `[]`.
+What does that mean?

+Just like how `{}` is the type of an empty record, `[]` is the type of an empty tag union.
+There is no way to create an empty tag union at runtime, since creating a tag union requires making an actual tag, and an empty tag union has no tags in it!

+This means if you have a function with the type `[] -> Str`, you can be sure that it will never execute.
+It requires an argument that can't be provided!
+Similarly, if you have a function with the type `Str -> []`, you can call it, but you can be sure it will not terminate normally.
+The only way to implement a function like that is using [infinite recursion](https://en.wikipedia.org/wiki/Infinite_loop#Infinite_recursion), which will either run indefinitely or else crash with a [stack overflow](https://en.wikipedia.org/wiki/Stack_overflow).

+Empty tag unions can be useful as type parameters.
+For example, a function with the type `List [] -> Str` can be successfully called, but only if you pass it an empty list.
+That's because an empty list has the type `List *`, which means it can be used wherever any type of `List` is needed - even a `List []`!

+Similarly, a function which accepts a `Result Str []` only accepts a "Result which is always `Ok`" - so you could call that function passing something like `Ok "hello"` with no problem, but if you tried to give it an `Err`, you'd get a type mismatch.

+Applying this to `Task`, a task with `[]` for its error type is a "task which can never fail."
+The only way to obtain one is by obtaining a task with an error type of `*`, since that works with any task.
+You can get one of these "tasks that can never fail" by using [`Task.succeed`](https://www.roc-lang.org/examples/cli/Task#succeed) or, more commonly, by handling all possible errors using [`Task.attempt`](https://www.roc-lang.org/examples/cli/Task#attempt).

 ## What now?